 Hamilton Physical Therapy and Sports Rehabilitation Center exists to improve the quality of life of residents of the Bitterroot Valley.
 We are a, private, out-patient physical therapy practice founded in 1998.
 We offer the most comprehensive group of board certified therapists in sports orthopedics, and hand therapy in western Montana.
 With eight convenient locations within the Bitterroot Valley from Darby to Florence up to Frenchtown and Drummond, we ensure easy access to our clinics.
 We work closely with your Physician to ensure individualized treatment.
 We love the Bitterroot Valley and are active in community service of all types to improve our lives and the lives of our neighbors.
 See our Community involvement page for more information.
 Our group of providers are proud to members of the American Physical Therapy Association.
 As members, we agree to the code of conduct and accepted practices ensuring you are getting the most current, technically sound, and ethical treatment available.
 To learn more about our providers, see our provider page.
 We would love to share our passion about your health with you and we look forward to assisting you with your rehabilitation needs.

-Jackie Day, DPT, NCS Douglas Martin, MPT, SCS, CSCS Ashley Palacio, DPT
+Jackie Day, DPT, NCS Douglas Martin, MPT, SCS, CSCS Hannah Millson, DPT